International Collaborations and Export Controls

 • Regime or List-Based Sanctions.
 Regime or List-Based sanctions are targeted against specific individuals identified by the Treasury Department and referred to as Specially Designated Nationals (SDNs) or are targeted against specific groups of people usually associated with a governmental body or regime.

-The table below outlines the countries currently under U.S. sanction along with an indication of the sanction program in place.
+Below are the countries currently under U.S. sanction along with an indication of the sanction program in place.
 For additional information on a specific sanction program see OFAC Sanction Program Summaries.

 Informational Materials, Publishing Activities, and Educational Activities